Elaina Sugrue laser-scanning the NMI Carolan harp in 2018

 Each of the 18th century harps is different, yet we can recognise common design elements which help to define this older period of the inherited tradition.

-These harps are quirkier and less ergonomic than the 19th century design, but each of them has great character.
+These 17th – 18th century harps are quirkier and less ergonomic than the 19th century designs, but each of them has great character.

 The Downhill harp

 The Downhill harp is often considered a great model to copy; it is small, easily carried, and works very well and is easy to set up as a good working instrument.
 Also, its association with the traditional harper Dennis Hampson gives it an important cultural significance.
-I think it is the ideal harp for a child or small adult because it is a very petite harp.
+On the other hand many people find it slightly too small to be ergonomic and comfortable.

 However it has not been 3D scanned, and templates and data are not available.
 This means that any maker wanting to make a harp copying the design of the Downhill harp is on their own.